GSA/data-strategy/pages/team.md

 #### Federal Data Strategy Project Management Team
 * Sharon Boivin, Senior Research and Policy Analyst, Office of Information and Regulatory Affairs, Office of Management and Budget (on detail from Department of Education)
 * Trey Bradley, Program Manager, Strategic Data Initiatives, Office of Shared Solutions & Performance Improvement, Office of Government-Wide Policy, General Services Administration
-* *Bill Gould, Senior Advisor, Small Business Administration - Point of Contact*
+* *Melvin Brown II, Director, Business Management Office, Office of the Chief Information Officer, Small Business Administration - Point of Contact*
 * William Hawk, Economist, Department of Commerce
 * Lucas Hitt, Chief, Communications Division, U.S. Bureau of Economic Analysis, Department of Commerce
 * *Shelly Wilkie Martinez, Statistician, Office of Information and Regulatory Affairs, Office of Management and Budget - Point of Contact and Project Co-Manager*